FAQ'sWhat is Distance Education?

 Your child can commence distance education at the beginning of any school term.
 Other times are available by special request to the school.
 If there are no places available you can request to be put on a waiting list.

 How much does it cost?

 A high school student will pay approximately $1,500 per year.
 A primary school student will pay approximately $1,100 per year.
 This cost includes all courses and associated textbooks.
 Generous sibling discounts are available.
 Please see the fee schedule for more details.

 What curriculum does the school use?

-The learning program follows the Australian Curriculum.
+The learning program follows the Western Australian Curriculum.
 As a registered School of Distance Education, the program is completely Australian with resources matched to relevant learning outcomes.
 Textbook partners include Pearson, Origo and McGraw Hill.